Trump’s $4.8 trillion budget proposal revisits rejected cuts

-WASHINGTON (AP) — President Donald Trump is offering a $4.8 trillion election-year budget plan that recycles previously rejected cuts to domestic programs to promise a balanced budget in 15 years — all while boosting the military and leaving Social Security and Medicare benefits untouched.
+WASHINGTON (AP) — President Donald Trump unveiled a $4.8 trillion election year budget plan on Monday that recycles previously rejected cuts to domestic programs like food stamps and Medicaid to promise a balanced budget in 15 years — all while leaving Social Security and Medicare benefits untouched.

-Trump’s fiscal 2021 plan, to be released Monday, promises the government’s deficit will crest above $1 trillion only for the current budget year before steadily decreasing to more manageable levels.
+Trump’s fiscal 2021 plan promises the government’s deficit will crest above $1 trillion only for the current budget year before steadily decreasing to more manageable levels, relying on optimistic economic projections, lower interest costs, scaled-back overseas military operations and proposed cuts to agency budgets that run counter to two previous budget deals signed by Trump.

+The budget “sets the course for a future of continued American dominance and prosperity,” Trump said in a message accompanying the document.

+“There is optimism that was not here before 63 million Americans asked me to work for them and drain the swamp,” Trump said.
+“For decades, Washington elites told us that Americans had no choice but to accept stagnation, decay, and decline.
+We proved them wrong.
+Our economy is strong once more.”

-The plan has virtually no chance, even before Trump’s impeachment scorched Washington.
+The plan had no chance even before Trump’s impeachment scorched Washington.
 Its cuts to food stamps, farm subsidies, Medicaid and student loans couldn’t pass when Republicans controlled Congress, much less now with liberal House Speaker Nancy Pelosi, D-Calif., setting the agenda.

 Pelosi said Sunday night that “once again the president is showing just how little he values the good health, financial security and well-being of hard-working American families.”